tonytino/brevity-bits/dynamic_to_do_list.markdown

 - Get the basics of my Jekyll blog (brevity-bits) set up - this will be a project page

-- Get the basics of my portfolio set up - this will be a user page

 - Update and polish my resume, and make it into a *Responsive Single Page Application for my portfolio*

 - Create two blogs: one for sharing my learning (BrevityBits) and one for sharing my thoughts (Get In My Head), where I cover things such as: my rational behind decisions, my opinions, and dreams, whatever I just want to talk about.